croomes/mcollective-vagrant-mq/README.md

 A quick way to get a mcollective network built for testing or evaluating MCollective.

-The network will consist of a single node that acts as a middleware server using Redis and a configurable amount of nodes under management.
-On a 32GB machine I have no problem running 26 machines using this repository.
+The network will consist of a single node that acts as a middleware server using ActiveMQ and a configurable amount of nodes under management.

-This consists of a Vagrant file and a few **very** simple Puppet Modules that does the simplest possible thing to get a MCollective setup going.
+This consists of a Vagrant file and a few **very** simple Puppet Modules that do the simplest possible thing to get a MCollective setup going.

-This setup uses Redis for the middleware, discovery and registration thus providing a very light weight and fast setup.
-This is a setup optimized for a demo environment in production you're likely to use middleware like ActiveMQ or RabbitMQ.
+This is essentially a copy of R.I.Pienaar's [mcollective-vagrant](https://github.com/ripienaar/mcollective-vagrant), with Redis removed and ActiveMQ added.
+I will try to keep in sync as much as possible, but would recommend you stick with mcollective-vagrant unless you have a need to test or develop against an ActiveMQ-backed collective.

-This will setup the latest development MCollective along with the following plugins:
+It will setup the latest development MCollective along with the following plugins:

    * [Package Agent](https://github.com/puppetlabs/mcollective-package-agent)
    * [Service Agent](https://github.com/puppetlabs/mcollective-service-agent)